SeongyeonYang/30122-project-parks-pulse/README.md

 # Getting Started
 To get started with the Dashboard, follow these steps:
-1. Clone the repository: "git clone https://github.com/SeongyeonYang/30122-project-parks-pulse.git"
+1. Clone the repository: `git clone https://github.com/SeongyeonYang/30122-project-parks-pulse.git`
-2. Run "poetry install" to install the necessary packages
+2. Run `poetry install` to install the necessary packages
-3. Run "poetry shell" to activate the virtual environment
+3. Run `poetry shell` to activate the virtual environment
-4. Run "python -m ppp" to open the visualization and analysis
+4. Run `python -m ppp` to open the visualization and analysis

 # Project Directory Structure
 - ppp